About Muskingum County

 - Couples must apply in person, both parties must be present with valid identification, and the license fee is approximately $50.00.

-The Ohio Department of Health, Bureau of Vital Statistics, also maintains statewide records and serves as a backup source for all Ohio vital records.
-Marriage licenses are issued by the Muskingum County Probate Court, located at 401 Main Street in the Courthouse, phone (740) 455-7117.
-There is no waiting period in Ohio, and licenses are valid for 60 days.
+The Ohio Department of Health, Bureau of Vital Statistics, also maintains statewide records and is a backup source for all Ohio vital records.
+Marriage licenses are issued by Muskingum County Probate Court There is no waiting period in Ohio, and licenses are valid for 60 days.

 Marriage records, once recorded, become public records accessible through the Probate Court.
 Divorce decrees are handled through the Domestic Relations Division of the Common Pleas Court, with certified copies available from the Clerk of Courts.
 Under Ohio Revised Code Section 3705.23 and related statutes, vital records access is restricted to eligible persons including the registrant (if of legal age), parents, legal representatives, and persons with documented legal purposes.